Malaysia national football team results (2020–present)

 This article provides details of international football games played by the Malaysia national football team from 2020 to present.

 Results

 2020

-2022 World Cup qualification and 2020 AFF Championship matches that was scheduled to be played on 2020 was postponed and rescheduled multiple times due to the COVID-19 pandemic in Asia.
+2022 World Cup qualification and 2020 AFF Championship matches that was scheduled to be played in 2020 was postponed and rescheduled multiple times due to the COVID-19 pandemic in Asia.
 Finally, majority of the upcoming matches was decided to be postponed to 2021.